+The provider had implemented systems to assess, monitor and manage risks to patient safety.
+Including: sharps safety and sepsis awareness.

+Emergency equipment and medicines were not available and checked as described in recognised guidance.
+In particular; Child size self-inflating bag, plus masks for children and adults.
+One millilitre needles for adrenaline.
+Size three airway tubes were not available.
+Following our inspection, the provider submitted evidence that these items were purchased and available.

-- The provider had implemented systems to assess, monitor and manage risks to patient safety.
-Including: sharps safety and sepsis awareness. - Emergency equipment and medicines were available and checked as described in recognised guidance. - Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year. - The provider had risk assessments to minimise the risk that can be caused from substances that are hazardous to health.
+Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.

+The provider had risk assessments to minimise the risk that can be caused from substances that are hazardous to health.